 Welcome to BDC’s Adult Dance Program.
 We are so excited to have you join us for dance!

-BDC offers classes for adults in ballet, modern, tap, hip hop, strength training and more.
-These classes are designed for beginners or adults who have a dance background but want a well-paced, gentle class.
+BDC offers a variety of adult classes including ballet, modern, tap, hip hop, strength training, and more.
+These classes are perfect for beginners as well as adults with previous dance experience who are looking for a well-paced, supportive environment.

-To sign-up for class, click “Register” next to the class you would like to take on the date you want to take it.
-The program will guide you through your purchasing options including your free trial class, paying for a single class or purchasing a 10-class card.
+To sign-up for class, click “Register” next to the class you would like to take on the date you want to take it on the calendar below.
+The program will guide you through your purchasing options including a free trial class, paying for a single class, purchasing a 10-class card, or becoming a member.

 This window will only show classes in the next seven days so click Next Week to see future classes.